 Now, here comes the letdown part.
 Since the left earbud is used to recept music from the phone and pass it on to the right one, it performs the majority of the action.
 So, the left earbud runs out of battery early.
 Ok, let me rephrase it, the left earbuds run out of battery exceedingly early.
 I could listen to my right earbuds for about an hour more after the left one ran out.
 And yes, you can connect to the individual earbuds separately in case one runs out of battery first, which is going to happen a lot.
 The Bluetooth name of the buds are “Zeb-peace R” and “Zeb-peace” L where L and R stand for left and right respectively.

-The Zebronics Zeb-Peace are priced at 2,799 INR on Amazon.in.
+The Zebronics Zeb-Peace is priced at 2,799 INR on Amazon.in.
 Around that price, you have Noise Shots or Boult Audio.
 These have better battery life, better sound quality, and exceedingly better looks.
 If you are a casual music listener who listens to a lot of vocals or stream podcasts, then you can give the Zeb-peace a shot.
 If you are into metal and base heavy listening, do your audiophile ears a favor and just skip on these.

 That said, seeing so many earbuds pop up at this price range, the future timeframe looks really good.
 In case you have any queries regarding the Zebronics Zeb-Peace earbuds, let me know in the comments below.
 I usually hang out on Instagram so you can hit me up there as well.